The 11 Best Storage Bins Will Have You Organized in No Time

 - Lids double as trays

-- Food-safe, but bins can’t be microwaved
+- Food-safe, but bins can’t be placed in the microwave

 Best Metal: Pillowfort Metal Stackable Storage